Carles Cuadrat: Managerial career

-On 6 January 2021, it was announced that Carles Cuadrat and Bengaluru FC have parted ways on mutual consent.
+On 6 January 2021, it was announced that Carles Cuadrat and Bengalaru had parted ways on mutual consent.

-In 2021–2022 season he joined the recently promoted Aris Limassol (founded in 1930) of Cyprus, achieving with the team best season of their history, qualifying for the first time for the play-off for the Title and getting a place in UEFA European competition also for the first time in the history of the club.
+In the 2021–2022 season, he joined the recently promoted Aris Limassol (founded in 1930) of Cyprus, achieving with the team best season of their history, qualifying for the first time for the play-off for the title and getting a place in UEFA European competition, also for the first time in the history of the club.

-In January 2022, Cuadrat signed for danish club FC Midtjylland as an assistant of Albert Capellas.
+In January 2022, Cuadrat signed for danish club Midtjylland as an assistant of Albert Capellas.
 The club plays his best ever european season getting in front of Lazio and Sturm Graz in the Europa League group stage, and only getting out of the competition in the knock out playoffs against Sporting Lisboa.
-FC Midtjylland finish the 2022-23 season getting again the qualification for a UEFA competition.
+Midtjylland finished the 2022-23 season by once again qualifying for a UEFA competition.

-On 25 April 2023, Cuadrat was announced as the head coach for the Indian Super League side East Bengal, where he signed a two years contract from 2023.
+On 25 April 2023, Cuadrat was announced as the head coach for the Indian Super League side East Bengal, where he signed a two year contract from 2023.
 He is one of the most successful managers in Indian club football history.

-In his first month of work he achieved 2 historic milestones.
-Reaching the Final of the prestigious Durand Cup after 19 years without doing so, and winning the local derby against Mohun Bagan after more than 4 years and 9 games without doing so.
-Before finishing the first round of the Indian Super League, Cuadrat had already achieved a third record; East Bengal FC recorded their biggest ever victory in the Indian Super League (ISL), a 5-0 triumph over NorthEast United FC.
-On 28 January 2024, East Bengal won their first ever Title of Indian Super Cup as an unbeaten champion under Quadrat's coaching, ending a 12-year trophy drought.
-The Red and Gold Brigade beat Odisha FC 3-2 in extra time at the Kalinga Stadium in Bhubaneshwar.
+In his first month, he achieved two historic milestones: reaching the final of the prestigious Durand Cup after 19 years without doing so, and winning the local derby against Mohun Bagan after more than four years and nine games without doing so.
+Before finishing the first round of the Indian Super League, Cuadrat had already achieved a third record; East Bengal recorded their biggest ever victory in the Indian Super League (ISL), a 5-0 triumph over NorthEast United.
+On 28 January 2024, East Bengal won their first ever Indian Super Cup as an unbeaten champion under Cuadrat's coaching, ending a 12-year trophy drought.
+The Red and Gold Brigade beat Odisha 3-2 in extra time at the Kalinga Stadium in Bhubaneshwar.

 After starting the second season with two consecutive victories in the Durand Cup, the team failed to make it past the preliminary round of the AFC Champions League after losing to Turkmenistan's Altyn Asir, but despite the defeat they qualified directly for the group stage of the AFC Challenge League.
-In this way, Cuadrat returned the club to a continental competition after 9 years for the Kolkata's based club without participating.
+In this way, Cuadrat returned the club to a continental competition after nine years for the Kolkata-based club without participating.

 A bad losing streak at the start of the 11th edition of the Indian Super League led Cuadrat to step aside as head of the team on September 30, 2024.

 On 21 March 2025, it was announced that Cuadrat had agreed to become the assistant coach of the Philippines national football team.
-Following the departure of head coach Albert Capellas for personal reasons, Cuadrat took over as the interim head coach, where later on he became the permanent coach.
+Following the departure of head coach Albert Capellas for personal reasons, Cuadrat took over as the interim head coach; later on, he became the permanent coach.